tomwiddows/peak-district-pictures/README.md

 ![Homepage section 2 - medium screens](assets/images/home-section2-md.png.png)
 ![Homepage section 2 - small screens](assets/images/home-section2-sm.png.png)

-This section is the first display of the light-blue background, visible on medium and large screens.
-This was not included in the small screen because none of the images in this section are included on a small screen.
-This is because I did not want to use a portrait image on small screens.
-If the blue background was applied
+This section is the first display of the light-blue background.
+On medium and large screens, this was easy to implement.
+However, on small screens this proved more challenging as the layout changes.
+I did not want to use a portrait image on the small screen.
+I instead used the two landscape images from section 3, as seen below.
+Therefore, for consistency, I had to apply the light blue background to the first image of section 3.
+I also had to create a new class to apply padding-bottom to the first section so that there is blank white space before the blue starts on small screens.
+This rule, .vertical-spacing-sm, is also applied to the first image in section 3.